 - Reduce your server space – New school builds and classroom requirements have less space.
 This means that the more space you can dedicate to your pupils, the better!
-By using virtualized servers you reduce the amount of space that need.
+By using virtualized servers you reduce the amount of space that you need.

 - Access your machines faster – Improved uptime as you can dedicate separate virtualized servers for different requirements.
 Access applications faster so you will increase your teaching and learning time.
 No more waiting around for a lengthy loading time.